Neurodegenerative Disease Market Size and Share

 As per the scope of the report, neurodegenerative disease is a broad term used to denote a range of conditions that primarily affect the neurons in the brain.
 Neurodegenerative diseases are incurable, and neuron degradation leads to neurons' gradual death.

 The market is segmented by indication type, drug type, and geography.
-By indication type, the market is segmented into Parkinson's disease, Alzheimer's Disease, multiple sclerosis, Huntington's disease, and other indication types.
-By drug type, the market is segmented into N-methyl-D-aspartate receptor antagonists, cholinesterase inhibitors, dopamine agonists, immunomodulatory drugs, and other drug types.
+By indication type, the market is segmented into Parkinson's disease, Alzheimer's disease, multiple sclerosis, Huntington's disease, and other indication types.
+By drug class, the market is segmented into N-methyl-D-aspartate receptor antagonists, cholinesterase inhibitors, dopamine agonists, immunomodulatory drugs, and other drug types.
+By molecule type, the market is segmented into small-molecule drugs, biologics & monoclonal antibodies, RNA-based therapeutics, and others.
+By route of administration, the market is segmented into oral, parenteral (IV/SC), transdermal/intranasal, intrathecal delivery, and focused-ultrasound mediated delivery.
+By distribution channel, the market is segmented into hospital pharmacies, retail & specialty pharmacies, and online pharmacies.
 By geography, the market is segmented into North America, Europe, Asia-Pacific, the Middle East and Africa, and South America.
 The report also covers the market sizes and forecasts in 17 countries across the major regions.
 For each segment, the market size is provided in terms of value (USD).

 | Amyotrophic Lateral Sclerosis (ALS) |